sailathatammana/TodoList/README.md

 ## A brief overview of Application ##
     - The TodoList application uses a command-line interface.
     - User will be displayed with several options to select from the command-line.
     - User is free to choose from the range of options displayed.
-For eg. Add a new task, see all the tasks, edit an existing task, remove a task.
+For eg. Add a new task, see all the tasks, edit an existing task, remove a task, save task to a         file.

 ## Features of Application ##